Mason Mount: 2022–23: Dip in form and departure

 Mount had a difficult start to the new 2022–23 season, as he registered no goal contributions in the Blues' first seven games under Thomas Tuchel, despite featuring in each match.
 The day after a 1–0 defeat at Dinamo Zagreb in the Champions League, Tuchel was sacked.
 Graham Potter, who had previously managed at Brighton & Hove Albion, was announced as the new Chelsea head coach.
 Mount picked up two assists, for teammates Kai Havertz and Christian Pulisic, in a 3–0 home victory against Wolverhampton Wanderers on 8 October.

 Later in October, in a 2–0 away win in the Champions League against AC Milan, Mount won a penalty, after being fouled by former Chelsea teammate Fikayo Tomori, which Jorginho scored.
 Mount later gained an assist for Pierre-Emerick Aubameyang's goal.
 He was also awarded man of the match for his performance.
-He scored his first goals of the season on 16 October, netting a brace in a 2–0 victory at Aston Villa.
+He scored his first goals of the season on 16 October, scoring both goals in a 2–0 victory at Aston Villa.
 On 27 December, in Chelsea's first match since the conclusion of the World Cup, Mount scored his first home goal in over a year against Bournemouth, in a 2–0 victory.
 On 27 April, Chelsea confirmed that Mount had undergone surgery for a pubic bone injury that had restricted his appearances during the second half of the 2022–23 season.
 On 4 July 2023, Mount confirmed through a social media video message his decision to leave Chelsea after 18 years at the club.